belle2/basf2/online_book/basf2/skim.rst

 <https://confluence.desy.de/x/qw36Ag#SkimmingHomepage-Skimmingpersonnel>`_),
 whose job it is to survey the needs of the group and develop skims.
-If there is an existing skim that might be useful for your analysis and is not currently being produced, talk to you local skim liaison.
+If there is an existing skim that might be useful for your analysis and is not currently being produced, talk to your local skim liaison.

 If you would like to get more involved in the writing and testing of skims, then you may find the :ref:`skim experts section <writing-skims>` of the